-Overtake the Market Returns: Studies have shown that the stocks that have gone through the stock split, have normally outperformed the market.
-Studies prove that stock split has the positive psychological effect on the investor’s mind.
+Overtake the Market Returns: Studies have shown that the stocks that have gone through the stock split have normally outperformed the market.
+Studies prove that a stock split has a positive psychological effect on the investor’s mind.
 The above-listed advantages increase the demand for the stock, which drives the stock price upward.

-Stock split and stock dividend are many times misunderstood to be the same, but they are different in nature.
+Stock split and stock dividend are often misunderstood to be the same, but they are different in nature.
 Let’s discuss the similarities and differences between both of them:

-- Value to Investor: Both the actions will not create any major economic value for investors.
-As the value of his/her investment remains unchanged.
+Both the actions will not create any major economic value for investors as the value of their investment remains unchanged.

-- Market Capitalization: Market capitalization is unaffected because increase in outstanding shares will be proportionately adjusted by decrease in market price.
+Market capitalization is unaffected because an increase in outstanding shares will be proportionately adjusted by a decrease in market price.

-- Percentage Holding: The shareholders’ percentage holding in the company remains constant in both the actions.
+The shareholders’ percentage holding in the company remains constant in both actions.

-Reverse stock split is the exact opposite of stock split.
-In this action, company reduces the no. of shares outstanding and market adjusts the price upward for the split.
+A reverse stock split is the exact opposite of a stock split.
+In this action, the company reduces the no. of shares outstanding, and the market adjusts the price upward for the split.
 For example, a company’s stock is trading at $ 1/ Share with 20 million shares outstanding.
 The reverse split ratio is 1-for-10, which means you will receive 1 share for every 10 shares held.
-After the split, no. of shares outstanding will be 2 million (20 million/ 10) and market price will be adjusted to $ 10/ share ($1/ Share * 10).
+After the split, no. of shares outstanding will be 2 million (20 million/ 10), and the market price will be adjusted to $ 10/ share ($1/ Share * 10).

-Just like the stock split, reverse stock split does not add any economic value to investors.
+A reverse stock split does not add any economic value to investors like the stock split.
 Similarly, market capitalization and equity share capital remain unchanged.

 The purpose of reverse stock splits is to increase the share price when the company feels it is selling at a low price.
-It provides a negative signal for the market that company might be going through some financial difficulty.
-Also, under exchange rules, a minimum price is mentioned to remain listed.
-So, there are chances that company might want to move the stock price to a higher range to avoid being delisted.
+It provides a negative signal for the market that the company might be going through some financial difficulty.
+Also, a minimum price is mentioned to remain listed under exchange rules.
+So, there are chances that the company might want to move the stock price to a higher range to avoid being delisted.
 The company should think it through before announcing the reverse stock split.

-The management knows better about company’s future than anybody else.
-Stock split decision in itself sends many signals about company’s growth prospects.
-Market will analyze the information conveyed by these decisions and reflect it in the market price.
-So the impact of split on share price might be different from the theoretical concept.
+The management knows better about the company’s future than anybody else.
+A stock split decision in itself sends many signals about the company’s growth prospects.
+The market will analyze the information conveyed by these decisions and reflect it in the market price.
+So the impact of a split on share price might be different from the theoretical concept.

-Stock split and stock dividend have similar economic significance but they have different purpose and accounting entry.
-Also, stock split affects many ratios drastically like Earnings per Share (EPS), Book Value per Share etc. So if you see sudden increase or decrease in the data, you should check for such corporate actions and use the data cautiously.
+Stock splits and stock dividends have similar economic significance, but they have different purposes and accounting entries.
+Also, a stock split drastically affects many ratios, like Earnings per Share (EPS), Book Value per Share, etc. So if you see a sudden increase or decrease in the data, you should check for such corporate actions and use the data cautiously.